shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 #### Commercial

 These data are from trawl and non-trawl fisheries from ports south of Astoria.
 The PacFIN dataset contains records for Oregon landings into Astoria; however, the majority of these samples are believed to have been landed in Washington waters and are used in the Washington model.
 Length composition data are reported in fork length.
 These data are expanded to reduce the effect of non-uniform sampling effort.
 The expansions are by weight, catch/sampled catch; first on a per-trip level, and then on a per-year, per-fishery level.
-Expansion factors have a minimum value of 1, and are capped at their 90th percentile value.
-The final sample size is the product of the two expansion factors, which is then capped at its 90th percentile value.
+The final sample size is the product of the two expansion factors, and have a minimum value of 1, and are capped at their 90th percentile value.
 The data were stratified by gender and fishery (Table \ref{tab:OR_Comm_Lt_samps}).
 The final sample sizes were stratified and summed by length bin (10 cm to 60 64 cm bins, 2 cm in width), and an input sample size is calculated based on a combination of trips and fish sampled (Table \ref{tab:input_ss_length}):

 \begin{centering}